Axia-Tech/AXIA-wiki/docs/general/how-to-dyor.md

 usually means that the project is building, or intends to build, on the AXIASolar ecosystem, using [Substrate](https://substrate.dev).
-But any project can claim that, so the existence of this statement on a project's site infers no information about the project's legitimacy, and it's certainly not a "seal of approval" by Web3 Foundation.
+But any project can claim that, so the existence of this statement on a project's site infers no information about the project's legitimacy, and it's certainly not a "seal of approval" by AXIACoin Foundation.

 The same thing goes for projects that have the "Polka" prefix in their name.
 Many projects use that to associate themselves with the ecosystem, some legitimately and others only to piggyback on